 The Knowledge Academy offers various CCNA Training, including the GNS3 Training, Cisco Packet Tracer Course, and the CCNP Collaboration Training.
 These courses cater to different skill levels, providing comprehensive insights into Network Layer.

-Our IT Infrastructure & Networking Blogs cover a range of topics related to What is a Router, offering valuable resources, best practices, and industry insights.
+Our IT Infrastructure & Networking Blogs cover a range of topics related to Networking, offering valuable resources, best practices, and industry insights.
 Whether you are a beginner or looking to advance your IT Infrastructure & Networking skills, The Knowledge Academy's diverse courses and informative blogs have got you covered.

 John Davies is a cybersecurity expert specialising in governance, risk management, and compliance.
 With over 15 years in the field, he has led enterprise-wide security programmes across finance, healthcare and public sector organisations.
 His content provides practical guidance on building secure environments, managing risk and aligning with regulatory frameworks.